 Clean your gutters

 Arguably one of the most dreaded but necessary chores, cleaning your gutters now can prevent a larger problem down the road.
-Be sure to use a sturdy ladder and have a helper along to spot you.
+Be sure to use a sturdy ladder and ask a helper to spot you.

 Fertilize your lawn and garden